Annual Meeting Sessions and Events

 Workshop for Visiting Evaluators of Community and Two-Year Colleges

 This workshop will provide training to music administrators of community and two-year colleges interested in becoming visiting evaluators for NASM.
-Fundamentals of the accreditation process, and the roles and responsibilities of visiting evaluators will be discussed in detail.
-Significant time will be spent considering NASM expectations with regard to Self-Study submissions and documentation.
+Fundamentals of the accreditation process and the roles and responsibilities of visiting evaluators will be discussed in detail.
+Significant time will be spent discussing NASM expectations with regard to Self-Study submissions and documentation.
 An overview of the Handbook and its constituent parts will be provided.
 Standards and guidelines and their application to applicant institutions will receive considerable attention as potential evaluators are guided through the process of on-site review.
 Specific attention will also be devoted to guidelines that speak to the preparation of Visitors’ Reports.

 (Please note: This session is by invitation only.
-Individuals interested in becoming NASM evaluators are encouraged to contact the National Office staff for consideration for training in 2025.)
+Individuals interested in becoming NASM evaluators are encouraged to contact the National Office staff for consideration for training in 2026.)

 10:00 a.m. – 12:30 p.m.